Gaussian Blur

 What Is Gaussian Blur?

 Gaussian Blur is a digital image processing technique that applies a weighted averaging of pixels based on a Gaussian function.
+The effect is named after Carl Friedrich Gauss, whose Gaussian function serves as the mathematical foundation of this technique.
+Gaussian Blur is considered a type of low-pass filter, meaning it reduces high-frequency details and noise by smoothing uneven pixel values.
 The algorithm calculates the intensity of each pixel based on its surrounding pixels, giving more weight to nearby pixels and gradually decreasing the weight as the distance increases.
 This results in a smooth blending of colors and a softening effect on the image.

 The level of blur applied can be adjusted, allowing for varying amounts of smoothing.
 Gaussian Blur is widely used in image editing software and graphics applications to enhance aesthetics, reduce noise, and create artistic effects.
 It’s one of the most common blurring techniques, and it is the default option for most mobile phone and digital cameras.